garcia/ddrguide/content/articles/navigating-the-ddr-ui.md

 With that said, a little prior knowledge goes a long way for confidence.
 This guide covers the complete flow for playing DDR, from the moment you swipe your card to the end of your session.

 > #### In a Nutshell
 > Bring your game card to the arcade (or buy one there), plus your e-amusement card.
 Respect anyone who's playing or waiting for their turn on the game.
-Swipe your game card, then scan your e-amusement card and enter your PIN.
+Put in your credits, then scan your e-amusement card and enter your PIN.
 Select "Premium Play" when prompted.
 When you find a song you want to play, press "9" on the number pad to set your options (mainly speed) and enjoy the game!

 ## Prerequisites